 At Close the Gap, our focus is helping you understand and eliminate certain disparities in specialty care, so you can reach more women and people of color suffering from serious health conditions and save more lives.

-Too many women and people of color with serious conditions struggle to access the life-saving care they need, while being disproportionately affected by advanced disease.
+Too many women and people of color with heart and vascular conditions struggle to access the life-saving care they need, while being disproportionately affected by advanced diseases like these.

 Who’s affected by health disparities

 Black Americans are 30% more likely to die from heart disease than non-Hispanic whites.1

 Black Americans have rates of peripheral artery disease that are twice as high as other ethnicities at any given age over 40 years old.2